How Much Does an Exterminator Cost in 2026?

 - Home size.
 Larger homes require more product and treatment time.
 Most companies price based on home size brackets (under 1,500 sq ft, 1,500 to 2,500, 2,500+).

 - Location.
 Exterminator costs vary 20 to 50% by region.
 Northeast and West Coast cities are the most expensive.
 Southeast and Midwest tend to be lower.
+Use our cost per square foot guide for a more precise estimate based on your home size.

 - Treatment method.
 Heat treatment for bed bugs costs more than chemical.
 Fumigation costs more than liquid barriers.
 Exclusion work for rodents adds to the base trapping cost.

 - Service frequency.
 One-time visits cost more per visit than quarterly or monthly plans.
+Our pest control frequency guide explains how often treatments are needed by pest type.

 Tips for Saving Money on Exterminator Services